 Furthermore, today’s antiviral drugs can reduce the possibility of developing liver cancer or cirrhosis.

-Hepatitis C is almost entirely transmitted only through the blood.
-It’s not airborne, and you can’t get it from a mosquito bite.
-You also can’t get or give hepatitis C by coughing, sneezing, sharing eating utensils or drinking glasses, kissing, breastfeeding, or being close to someone in the same room.
+Hepatitis C isn’t airborne, and you can’t get it from a mosquito bite.
+You also can’t contract or transmit hepatitis C by coughing, sneezing, sharing eating utensils or drinking glasses, kissing, breastfeeding, or being close to someone in the same room.

-There is no correlation between your hepatitis C viral load and the progression of the virus.
+There’s no correlation between your hepatitis C viral load and the progression of the virus.
 In fact, the only reason a doctor takes stock of your specific viral load is to diagnose you, monitor progress you have with your medications, and ensure the virus is undetectable when treatments end.

-If you’re diagnosed with hepatitis C or suspect you might have come into contact with the virus, the best thing to do is arm yourself with information.
+If you’re diagnosed with hepatitis C infection or suspect you might have come into contact with the virus, the best thing to do is arm yourself with information.
 Your doctor is there to answer any questions you might have.